balazshernadi1/javafx-inventory-management/README.md

 Class diagram showcasing the DAO layer.
 <img width="940" height="792" alt="image" src="https://github.com/user-attachments/assets/1803a273-6f40-4d3c-89fa-c9c808872daf" />

 The core idea is to have the GenericDAO define a shared interface and an abstract implementation for common database operations.
-While actual DAOs (e.g. UserDAOImpl) inherit the GenericDAO operations defined, while also implement their own specific interface.
+While concrete DAOs (e.g. UserDAOImpl) inherit the GenericDAO operations defined and also implement their own entity-specific operations

 **GenericDAO**
 ```java